raspberrypilearning/codebreaker/en/step_5.md

 --- task ---

-The next thing you need your function to do is to calculate the length of the message.
+The next thing you need your function to do is to count the letters in the message, create a variable called `total_letters` and assign the length of the text to that variable.

 On line 31, make sure you **keep the indentation** and type:

 --- code ---
 ---